-When you are heading for a camping trip, you have to pack your all clothes and accessories into your backpack and you also have to carry the same backpack wherever you go in the next few days.
-So, as you do with any of your clothes, your camping backpack also needs to be fitted well on your body; otherwise, you may face serious trouble in the midway that includes shoulder, back, or knee problems immediately or later.
+When you are heading for a camping trip, you have to pack all your clothes and accessories into your backpack and you also have to carry the same wherever you go in the next few days.
+So, your camping backpack needs to fit well on your body (as your clothes need to); otherwise, you may face serious trouble in the middle of your trip caused by the shoulder, back, or knee pain,

-Besides the right fit, you have to pick a backpack with the right volume based on your trip length.
-So before buying a backpack, you must read the features before placing the order.
+Besides the right fit, you have to pick a backpack of proper volume, based on your trip length.
+So before buying a backpack, you must read the features with full concentration.

-I don’t want to waste any more time, let’s go straight to the step-by-step explanation and uncover how to choose a backpack for hiking and camping.
+Sharing my personal experience, let’s go straight to the point and uncover the best way to choose the right backpack for hiking and camping.

 Your first and foremost aim should be to decide your type of trip.
-This may be a jungle camp, a riverside camp, short hiking through the trails, or a long trek to the mountain.
+This may be a jungle camp, a riverside camp, a short hike through the trails, or a long trek toward the snowy mountain.
 You need to choose the bag size according to your adventure type.

-If you are planning to hike through an almost stiff mountain for 6-7 hours, you must be carrying a lightweight backpack that can accommodate all the required stuff.
-That means you need to consider a high volume backpack that is featured with lightweight characteristics and heavily durable.
+If you are planning continuous hiking for 6-7 hours across a steep mountain, you should preferably carry a lightweight backpack that can accommodate all the required stuff.
+That means you need to consider a high-volume backpack that is featured lightweight, capable to disperse weight, and of course, is heavily durable.
 Backpacks from this class are expensive in general.

-If it is easy hiking through the comfortable jungle road, or a day trip towards the trail, weight may not be a big deal.
-For a day trip, a small backpack is sufficient.
+If it is easy hiking through the comfortable jungle road or a day trip towards the trails, it’s not a big deal.
+For such a day trip, a small backpack is enough.

 Activities vs Volume of backpacks

 - Day hiking and Schooling: 15 – 30 Lit